wurthless-elektroniks/RGH1.3/readme.md

 CB_A, the timing is way off or the pulse width is too large.
 You want it so that CB_B consistently starts and runs HWINIT.

 Also there's error handling.
-If something goes wrong, the Ring of Light will rapidly blink red LEDs.
-The error codes are:
+If something goes wrong at boot, the system will raise a Red Ring of Death and shut down.
+Press Eject and Sync as usual to get the error codes.
+The RGH1.3 error codes are:

-- 3 LEDs: POST bits 6 and 7 were not low coming out of CPU reset.
+- 3333: POST bits 6 and 7 were not low coming out of CPU reset.
 Diodes are missing or wired incorrectly.
   Also check that you've disabled the tilt switch. **If you are using the capacitor and you get this error code, there is too much noise on the PLL wire.**
-- 4 LEDs: CPU did not make it to CB_A in time.
+- 0000 (displays as 4444): CPU did not make it to CB_A in time.
 CPU might be dying or you wired something wrong.

 ## Creating your updflash.bin